Real Name | Elizabeth Rosemond Taylor |

 Fact Sheet

-- Wondering what Elizabeth Taylor's real name is?
-Elizabeth Taylor's real name is Elizabeth Rosemond Taylor
+- Elizabeth Taylor's real name is Elizabeth Rosemond Taylor

 - Elizabeth Taylor's nationality is British-American

-- What does Elizabeth Taylor do?
-Elizabeth Taylor's job is being a(n) Actress, Businesswoman
+- Elizabeth Taylor works as a(n) Actress, Businesswoman

 - Elizabeth Taylor is 92 years old

-- Which college/university did Elizabeth Taylor go to?
-Elizabeth Taylor went to Hawthorne School
+- Where did Elizabeth Taylor go to school?
+Elizabeth Taylor is a graduate of Hawthorne School

-- Elizabeth Taylor kids names are Michael Howard, Christopher Edward, Elizabeth Frances, Maria Burton
+- Elizabeth Taylor childrens names are Michael Howard, Christopher Edward, Elizabeth Frances, Maria Burton

 FAQ